Interwar Britain

-In the United Kingdom, the interwar period (1918–1939) entered a period of relative stability after the Partition of Ireland, although it was also characterised by economic stagnation.
+In the United Kingdom, the interwar period (1918–1939) was a period of relative stability after the Partition of Ireland, although it was also characterised by economic stagnation.
 In politics, the Liberal Party collapsed and the Labour Party became the main challenger to the dominant Conservative Party throughout the period.
 The Great Depression affected Britain less severely economically and politically than other major nations, although some areas still suffered from severe long-term unemployment and hardship, especially mining districts and in Scotland and North West England.

 Historian Arthur Marwick sees a radical transformation of British society resulting from the Great War, a deluge that swept away many old attitudes and brought in a more egalitarian society.
 He sees the famous literary pessimism of the 1920s as misplaced, arguing there were major positive long-term consequences of the war for British society.
 He points to an energised self-consciousness among workers that quickly built up the Labour Party, the coming of partial women's suffrage, and an acceleration of social reform and state control of the economy.
 He sees a decline of deference toward the aristocracy and established authority in general, and the weakening among youth of traditional restraints on individual moral behaviour.
 The chaperone faded away; village chemists sold contraceptives.
 Marwick says that class distinctions softened, national cohesion increased, and British society became more equal during the period.